aisingapore/sealion/README.md

 - 3 to 7 billion parameters
 - Instruction tuned in English and Bahasa Indonesia
 - Trained with 980B tokens of text data from 11 languages spoken across SEA
-- Specialized vocabulary and tokenization for optimal performance on SEA languages
+- Specialized vocabulary and tokenization for optimal performance in SEA languages
 - Excels on tasks in regional languages
 - Open source under the MIT License for community contribution and adoption